giovanniboscu/continuous-section-field/cuf/docs/scaled_lagrange_implementation_guide.md

 scaled_lagrange
 ```

-No import is required in `expansions/__init__.py` if the v21 registry is using
+No import is required in `expansions/__init__.py` when the registry uses its
-its automatic discovery of modules below `csf.cuf.expansions`.
+automatic discovery of modules below `csf.cuf.expansions`.

 ## 7. YAML case